alint roadmap

 Build-system orchestration (running 70+ language linters in containers) Megalinter, pre-commit, lintrunner, bazel build //...

-Codegen / generator running ("regenerate the file and assert it matches") The opt-in generated_file_fresh primitive in v0.10+ is the explicit exception, but the default non-goal stays: alint does not run your generators by default
+Codegen / generator running ("regenerate the file and assert it matches") The opt-in generated_file_fresh primitive is the explicit exception, but the default non-goal stays: alint does not run your generators by default

 Dependency-graph problems (import cycles, unused deps, version conflicts) cargo deny, bazel mod, buildifier, knip, madge